How to Structure a Business Management Extended Essay

 Analysis Section 1: The “tools” part

 - As you write, follow the follow the JAM structure.
-(This is something I came up with myself, which most IB Business teachers use now)
+This is a model I created that's now used by most IB Business teachers.
+It helps you on the rubric, in a few different ways.

 - I recommend you include least one financial tool, if you can.

-- Put your qualitative tools (such as SWOT and PEST) before the quantitative ones (like ratio analysis and decision trees).
+- Put your qualitative tools (such as SWOT or PEST) before the quantitative ones (like ratio analysis or a decision tree).
 Qualitative tools help set the scene and provide context for the financials.

 Analysis Section 2: The “non-Course” stuff